mphillipsneuro/NMDAR_KineticModeling/README.md

-Software for performing kinetic simulations of NMDA receptor kinetics, and fitting simulations to data, using python and NEURON.
+Software for performing kinetic simulations of NMDA receptor kinetics, and fitting simulations to data, using Python and NEURON.

 Requires installation of a Python distribution (Anaconda recommended) and NEURON.